Kenya's Safaricom, Moneygram sign money transfer deal

-NAIROBI, Nov 5 (Reuters) - Kenya’s Safaricom and U.S. company MoneyGram International have agreed a deal for money to be sent from abroad to Kenya through their money transfer services, targeting more than $1 billion sent in remittances every year.
+NAIROBI (Reuters) - Kenya’s Safaricom (SCOM.NR) and U.S. company MoneyGram International (MGI.O) have agreed a deal for money to be sent from abroad to Kenya through their money transfer services, targeting more than $1 billion sent in remittances every year.

 Safaricom’s nearly 22 million users will be able to receive money directly to their mobile money M-Pesa accounts from MoneyGram outlets in 90 countries.